thedaviddias/bfdes.in/posts/create-a-class.md

 ## Player Utility

-In this model, utility `U` is a multi-valued function of the weapon attributes, represented as a vector `x`.
+In this model, utility $U$ is a multi-valued function of the weapon attributes, represented as a vector $\mathbf{x}$.
 Game mechanics dictate that the model should have the following properties:

-- Each attribute `x[i]` contributes independently to an increase in utility
+- Each attribute $x_i$ contributes independently to an increase in utility

   $$
   U(\mathbf{x}) = \displaystyle\sum_i U_i(x_i)